microsoft/dotnet/Documentation/compatibility/uri-unicode-scheme-only-relative.md

 ### Change Description

-<xref:System.Uri> will no longer throw a NullReferenceException when calling <xref:System.Uri.TryCreate> on unusual relative URIs containing Unicode.
+<xref:System.Uri> will no longer throw a NullReferenceException when calling <xref:System.Uri.TryCreate> on certain relative URIs containing Unicode.

 The simplest reproduction of the <xref:System.NullReferenceException> is below, with the two statements being equivalent:
  ```C#